 Chemical Fume Hood

-The certain concentrations of perchloric acid may only be used in a fume hood equipped with a wash down feature.
+When heated, perchloric acid may only be used in a fume hood equipped with a wash down feature.
 Contact the Office of Environmental Health and Radiation Safety for fume hood requirements.

 The fume hood is designed to capture chemical vapor and the hood sash acts as a shield in case of chemical splash.
 The sash must be kept closed as much as feasible.